jo3-l/yag-template-lsp/README.md

 ### Development tips

-**Development requirements:** recent version of Node.js, stable Rust toolchain, and nightly rustfmt.
+**Requirements:** recent version of Node.js, stable Rust toolchain, and nightly rustfmt.

 The most straightforward way to run a modified version of the language server is to open this project in VSCode and use the provided `Run Extension` debug configuration.
 This will compile both